 How Other Cultures Celebrate

 The fun isn't just limited to Spanish-speaking cultures.
 In Italy and Greece, the Epiphany is celebrated in different ways.
-In Italy, stockings are hung by doors for the kings to put presents in.
-In Greece, swimming competitions have people dive into the water to reach crosses thrown in for retrieval, which represents the baptism of Jesus.
+In Italy, stockings are hung by doors for the Kings to put presents in.
+In Greece, swimming competitions have people dive into the water to retrieve crosses that have been thrown in, which represents the baptism of Jesus.